octorin/octorin.github.io/_pages/teaching.md

 description:
 ---

 I teach a Marketing Core to undergraduate and non-MBA master's students.
-Click [here](https://classes.cornell.edu/browse/roster/SP23/class/NCC/5530) for information about this course.
+Click <a class="page-link" target="_blank" href="https://classes.cornell.edu/browse/roster/SP23/class/NCC/5530">here</a> for information about this course.
 <br><br>
 I employ a variety of instructional methods including business cases, audiovisuals, guest speakers, interactive discussions, and team projects, to create a course experience that is relevant, evidence-based, and personalized.
 My goal is to enable students to see how marketing concepts apply to both real business situations and personal decisions.